openstack/devstack/doc/source/openrc.rst

 ``local.conf``) in order to pick up ``HOST_IP`` and/or ``SERVICE_HOST``
 to use in the endpoints.
 The values shown below are the default values.

-OS\_TENANT\_NAME
+OS\_PROJECT\_NAME (OS\_TENANT\_NAME)
+    Keystone has
-    The introduction of Keystone to the OpenStack ecosystem has standardized the term *tenant* as the entity that owns resources.
-In some places references still exist to the original Nova term *project* for this use.
-Also, *tenant\_name* is preferred to *tenant\_id*.
+    standardized the term *project* as the entity that owns resources.
+In some places references still exist to the previous term *tenant* for this use.
+Also, *project\_name* is preferred to *project\_id*.
+OS\_TENANT\_NAME remains supported for compatibility
+    with older tools.

     ::

-        OS_TENANT_NAME=demo
+        OS_PROJECT_NAME=demo

 OS\_USERNAME
-    In addition to the owning entity (tenant), Nova stores the entity performing the action as the *user*.
+    In addition to the owning entity (project), OpenStack calls the entity performing the action *user*.

     ::

         OS_USERNAME=demo

 OS\_PASSWORD
-    With Keystone you pass the keystone password instead of an api key.
-    Recent versions of novaclient use OS\_PASSWORD instead of NOVA\_API\_KEYs or NOVA\_PASSWORD.
+    Keystone's default authentication requires a password be provided.
+    The usual cautions about putting passwords in environment variables apply, for most DevStack uses this may be an acceptable tradeoff.

     ::